 Written by Scott Alle

-Matthew Baxter is a long-time sailor who lives on Pittwater, the stretch of water north of Sydney which has produced America’s Cup veteran Jimmy Spithill, along with numerous other yachting world champions and Olympic medallists.
-Baxter raced Solings and Yinglings, two of the most competitive keelboat classes around, before moving up to bigger Swans, including a Swan 60, Molly.
+Matthew Baxter is a long-time sailor who lives on Pittwater, the stretch of water north of Sydney that has produced America’s Cup veteran Jimmy Spithill, along with numerous other yachting world champions and Olympic medallists.
+Baxter raced Solings and Yinglings, two of the most competitive keelboat classes around, before moving up to bigger Swans, including a Swan 60 Molly.

 A Fleming 55 shows he appreciates the most important virtues of any boat: it has to be safe and seaworthy.
-He is also the very proud owner of the classic 39-foot Sparkman & Stephens designed sloop Barbarian.
-So he understands what the legendary Olin Stephens meant when he wrote “though per se beauty is not a factor of speed, the easiest boats to look at seem the easiest to drive.”
+He is also the very proud owner of the classic 39-foot Roy Davies designed and built sloop Barbarian.
+So he understands what the legendary Olin Stephens meant when he wrote, “though per se beauty is not a factor of speed, the easiest boats to look at seem the easiest to drive.”